googleworkspace/add-ons-samples/github/README.md

 ## Install the add-on

-One the add-on is deployed, install the add-on on your account using these steps:
+Once the add-on is deployed, install the add-on on your account using these steps:

-1. Open the [Gmail add-on settings][gmail-settings] tab.
+1. Open the project

-2. In the **Add-ons** tab, ensure that you have selected the **Enable developer add-ons for my account** checkbox.

-3. Paste your add-on's deployment ID into the **Install developer add-on** textbox and click **Install**.

-4. In the **Install developer add-on** dialog that appears, click the checkbox to indicate that you trust this developer (yourself), then click **Install**.

-The add-on appears in the **Developer add-ons** list at this point.
-The **Enable debugging information** checkbox (which is checked by default) instructs Gmail to create and display an error report card when script or runtime errors occur during the execution of the add-on.
+        npx @google/clasp open

+2. In the Apps Script editor, select **Publish > Deploy from manifest...** to open the *Deployments* dialog.

+3. In the **Latest Version (Head)** row, click **Install add-on** to install the currently saved version of the add-on in development-mode.

 ## Run the add-on